The Designer in Me

 Mar 5, 2025

 I didn’t always see the world this way.
 Design used to be just a “thing” I did.
-I’d think about design at work or in the context of a specific project, but that was the end of it.
-Yet somewhere along the way, something shifted.
-Design wasn’t just an activity anymore; it was like a filter that settled over my view of the world.
+I’d think about it at work or in the context of a specific project, and that was it.
+But somewhere along the way, something shifted.
+Design stopped being just an activity and became more like a filter layered over how I saw the world.
 And once I started seeing everything through a designer’s lens, there was no going back.

-It was subtle at first — a moment here or there where I’d notice the thought behind something simple, like a coffee cup or a website.
-Then it was noticing how public spaces are laid out, or why some things in my daily life felt easy and some just… didn’t.
+At first, it was subtle.
+Little moments where I’d notice the thought behind something simple, like a coffee cup or a website layout.
+Then it became noticing how public spaces are arranged, or why certain things in my everyday life felt smooth while others just... didn’t.

-“Good design is invisible,” people say, but now I was noticing both the great design and the not-so-great.
-My daily life became a bit of a treasure hunt, seeing little gems of design where others saw only routine.
+“Good design is invisible,” people say.
+But I was seeing both the invisible and the clearly flawed.
+My daily life turned into a kind of treasure hunt, catching little design gems where most people saw routine.

 Made with lots of love (and coffee)